ILearntToday/article-manager/README.md

-# BlogManagementService
+# Article Manager
-This service handles the Blog basic operations.
+This service handles the articles basic operations.